-FDA Ordered to Release Factory Farming Data on Intense Confinement of Egg Laying Hens
+FDA Ordered to Release Factory Farming Data on Intense Confinement Hens Used by the Egg Industry

 The Animal Legal Defense Fund’s persistent decade-long court fight will finally reveal inhumane conditions at egg farms